rancher/docs/content/rancher/v2.x/en/arm64-platform/_index.md

 _Available as of v2.2.0_

 From Rancher v2.2.0, you can run Rancher server on ARM64 platform and manage ARM64 Kubernetes clusters.
 There is no extra configuration needed for ARM64.
-You can do the same on ARM64 platform as AMD64.
+The instructions is the same with AMD64.

 >**Notes:**
 >